RodgersChayuga/DOM-And-Asynchronous-JavaScript/README.md

 ```

-**Changing CSS:** You can change the style properties of an element using the `style` property.
+**4.5.
+Changing CSS:** You can change the style properties of an element using the `style` property.
 For example, to change the background color of a div element with the ID `"my-div"`, you could use the following code:

 ```Javascript
 document.getElementById("my-div").style.backgroundColor = "red";